Kevin Sneader

 Kevin Sneader (born c.
-1966) is a Canadian-born British management consultant.
+1966) is a Canadian and British management consultant.
 He was McKinsey & Company's global managing partner from July 2018 to July 2021.
 He failed to secure a second term in that position in early 2021, becoming the first global managing partner since 1976 not to win such an election.
 He was hired by Goldman Sachs as co-president for the Asia-Pacific region in September 2021.

 Early life and education

 Kevin Sneader was born 1966 in Canada and grew up in Glasgow, Scotland.
 His father, Walter Sneader, was a chemistry professor at the University of Strathclyde; his mother, Myrna, was a teacher in a Jewish nursery school.
 He is Jewish.

 Sneader attended Hutchesons' Grammar School in Glasgow and went on to graduate from the University of Glasgow, where he earned a Bachelor of Laws.
 He earned a Master of Business Administration from Harvard Business School, where he was a Baker Scholar.